|Oracle® Automatic Storage Management Administrator's Guide

 umount the file system as in the resource stop action.
 However, if there are open references that prevent the file system from being dismounted, the clean resource action displays and logs the Process Identifiers of any process holding a reference, terminates the referencing processes, and then dismounts the file system.
 At the completion of the clean action, the registry resource is set to an offline state and other participants in the Grid Infrastructure shutdown sequence can now be stopped.

 Whenever Oracle Clusterware is started on a cluster node, the Oracle ACFS startup operations for the node consult the cluster mount registry and attempt to mount all Oracle ACFS file systems that are registered for this node.
 Following each file system addition to the mount registry, the newly registered file system is automatically mounted on each node designated by the registry entry.
-If a registered file system is automatically mounted and is later dismounted, it is not automatically remounted until the system is rebooted or the Oracle Clusterware is restarted.
+If a registered file system is automatically mounted and is later dismounted, it is not automatically remounted until the system is rebooted or Oracle Clusterware is restarted.
 It can be manually remounted using the

 mount command or Oracle Enterprise Manager.

-The Oracle ACFS cluster mount registry action routines attempt to mount each Oracle ACFS file system on its registered mount point and creates the mount point if it does not exist.
+The Oracle ACFS cluster mount registry action routines attempt to mount each Oracle ACFS file system on its registered mount point and create the mount point if it does not exist.
 The registry action routines also mount any Oracle ASM disk groups and enable any Oracle ADVM volumes required to support the Oracle ACFS mount operation.
 In the event that a file system enters into an offline error state, the registry action routines attempt to recover the file system and return it to an on-line state by dismounting and remounting the file system.
 For information about the offline error state, see "About Oracle ACFS Integration with Oracle ASM".

-The Oracle ACFS individual file system resource is supported only for Oracle grid infrastructure cluster configurations; it is not supported for Oracle Restart configurations.
+The Oracle ACFS individual file system resource is supported only for Oracle Grid Infrastructure cluster configurations; it is not supported for Oracle Restart configurations.
 See "Oracle ACFS and Oracle Restart".

 Oracle ASM Configuration Assistant (ASMCA) facilitates the creation of Oracle ACFS individual file system resources (

 .acfs).
-During database creation with the Database Configuration Assistant (DBCA), the individual file system resource is included in the dependency list of its associated disk group so that stopping the disk group also attempts to stop any dependent Oracle ACFS file systems.
+During database creation with Database Configuration Assistant (DBCA), the individual file system resource is included in the dependency list of its associated disk group so that stopping the disk group also attempts to stop any dependent Oracle ACFS file systems.

 An Oracle ACFS individual file system resource is typically created for use with application resource dependency lists.
 For example, if an Oracle ACFS file system is configured for use as an Oracle Database home, then a resource created for the file system can be included in the resource dependency list of the Oracle Database application.
 This dependency causes the file system and stack to be automatically mounted due to the start action of the database application.